gmag11/MetaTrader5-Docker-Image/README.md

 # MetaTrader5 Docker Image

-This project provides a Docker image for running MetaTrader5 with remote access via VNC, based on the [KasmVNC](https://github.com/kasmtech/KasmVNC) project and [KasmVNC Base Images from LinuxServer](https://github.com/linuxserver/docker-baseimage-kasmvnc).
+This project provides a Docker image for running MetaTrader5 with remote access via VNC, based on the [KasmVNC](https://github.com/kasmtech/KasmVNC) project and [KasmVNC Base Image from LinuxServer](https://github.com/linuxserver/docker-baseimage-kasmvnc).

 ## Features

 - Run MetaTrader5 in an isolated environment.
 - Remote access to MetaTrader5 interface via an integrated VNC client accessible through a web browser.
-- Built on the reliable and secure KasmVNC project.
+- Built on the reliable and secure [KasmVNC](https://github.com/kasmtech/KasmVNC) project.
 - RPyC server for remote access to Python MetaTrader Library from Windows or Linux using https://github.com/lucas-campagna/mt5linux

 ![MetaTrader5 running inside container and controlled through web browser](https://imgur.com/v6Hm9pa.png)